 - old content they may have missed

 - cornerstone content

 - evergreen content

 - affiliate sales pages

-- direct affiliate sales – note, you cannot link direct to Amazon in emails and check regulations for other affiliate schemes.
+- direct affiliate sales – note, that you cannot link directly to Amazon in emails and check regulations for other affiliate schemes.

 - other people’s interesting content

 - 3rd parties who have paid to be in your newsletter

 You can use your newsletter to send them where you want them to go.

 Do You Need to Post to a Schedule or Reach Your Subscribers to a Schedule?